 Arranging a funeral or cremation in Oklahoma

-We have put together this funeral-planning guide for Oklahoma to help you find the key information you may need to arrange a funeral or cremation.
+We have put together this funeral-planning guide for Oklahoma to help you find the key information you will need to arrange a funeral or cremation.
 Although the Federal Trade Commission’s (FTC) ‘Funeral Rule’ was established to help protect your rights when making funeral purchases, this funeral rule is superseded by local state law in some states.
-This guide has basic information about some of the crucial decisions you will need to make when funeral planning.
+This guide has basic information about some of the crucial decisions you must make when arranging a funeral service.

 How do I find a funeral home or cremation provider in Oklahoma?

 There are over 600 funeral homes, cemeteries, and crematories in Oklahoma.
 US Funerals Online lists all funeral establishments in our Funeral Homes directory by state and city.
 This makes it easy for you to locate and review your area’s funeral homes and cremation providers.

 Who is responsible for making the funeral arrangements?